Justin Jefferson Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 - Jefferson (10 red zone targets) has been the recipient of 26.3% of his team's 38 red zone pass attempts.

-- The Vikings have run 57.6% passing plays and 42.4% rushing plays this season.
-They rank 15th in the NFL in scoring.
+- The Vikings have thrown the football in 57.6% of their plays from scrimmage this year while running the ball 42.4% of the time.
+This offensive attack ranks 15th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Packers.